 In this third posting in our blog theme Building a successful digital workplace, we’ll provide you with tips and advice on how to boost knowledge-sharing in your digital workplace.

-If you haven't read the first two blog posts in this series, you'll find them here:
+If you haven't read the other blog posts in this series, you'll find them here:

-- Building a successful digital workplace.
-Step 1: Create a strategy
+- Build a successful digital workplace, Step 1: Create a strategy.

 Which knowledge should be shared?

 In order to know which processes, structures and tools are needed for efficient knowledge-sharing, it’s advisable to, first of all, identify the kinds of knowledge you’d like to have shared.
 For example, a product-oriented or manufacturing company with its own production, distribution and sales would have business-critical knowledge in the areas of R & D, support, logistics and marketing.
 By mapping these different areas of knowledge and analyzing how employees acquire, develop and share knowledge in each area, you can identify the kind of support and structure for knowledge-sharing that you’ll need.

 The mapping process will also help you identify the knowledge you lose when you see the back of an employee walking out the door.
 Key knowledge that has not been digitalized can be very expensive to recover.